doenjon/buckEuchre/AI_IMPLEMENTATION_ROADMAP.md

 **Key Principle:** PURE functions (no I/O, no mutation, no database calls)

+**Important:** handleAllPlayersPass must:
+- Rotate dealer: `dealerPosition = (dealerPosition + 1) % 4`
+- Reset bidding state
+- Transition to DEALING phase for new round
+- No scoring changes (all players passed)

 **Testing:**
 - [ ] Each function returns new state
 - [ ] Phase transitions work
 - [ ] No state mutation
 - [ ] Full game flow end-to-end test
+- [ ] "All players pass" correctly rotates dealer and redeals

 ---